solarrabbit99/LargeRaids/docs/configurations.md

         # - "&5Drop the item into lava in a village"
         # - "&5to summon a large raid!"
       custom-model-data:
-      # Avoid using armor/tools for material if this is enabled.
-It applies mending to
-      # the item for the glint.
       enchantments:
         1:
           type: MENDING